Over the years, some threats have gained infamy for being technological or historical milestones.

 Cryptolocker encrypts files on the compromised computer and demands a ransom to provide the decryption key needed to decrypt the files.

-This crypto-ransomware encrypts files on the affected machine and demands payment in return for the decryption key needed to restore the affected content.
+CTB-Locker is ransomware that encrypts files on the affected machine and demands payment in return for the decryption key needed to restore access to the files.

 Trojan:Android/SLocker.A is reportedly the first Android ransomware that uses file encryption.
 It is also noted for its use of the TOR anonymizing network to communicate with its controller.